ChicagoDSA/chapter-website/_pages/en/join.md

 {% capture note %}
 #### A special note:

-48% of our funding comes from members who donate a little extra, and allies that are down with the cause.
+22% of our funding comes from members who donate a little extra, and allies that are down with the cause.
 If you can afford it, set up a recurring or one-time donation.
-100% of all donations benefit Chicago DSA services.
+100% of all donations benefit Chicago DSA campaigns and programs.

 [Donate directly to Chicago DSA](https://secure.actblue.com/donate/cdsa-dues-drive)
 {% endcapture %}